 His words, meant to make me feel better about being single, really got me thinking.
 I have done a lot of reflecting over the past week on my own life and the state I am in at this exact moment.
 It was not until that exact moment that something struck me: I am over it.
 I’m over the heartbreak and the sadness and the pain.
 I’m over him.

 A day after the fair, I went on a first date.
 My date with The Golfer (perhaps I’ll expand on this subject in the future…) just solidified this revelation.
-Here I was enjoying a great evening with an even greater guy and I could honesty and happily say to myself, “I want to see where this goes.”
+Here I was enjoying a great evening with a new person and I could honesty say to myself, “I want to see where this goes.”
 That means I was considering the future, and not looking back to the past.
 I’ve moved on and I was/am ready to move forward.

 I remember seeing myself in the mirror back in May and being unhappy with what I saw: the girl looking back was sad, angry, and confused.
 Now, though, looking back it seems surreal that I was so hurt by a person I hardly think about these days.
 I cannot believe how much stronger and independent I have become since the time with Army.
 I thought we had a great relationship but I realize now that just because I wanted it to be great didn’t actually mean that was the case.
 We were good for awhile, but we weren’t meant for the long haul.
 And I’m happy with this knowledge.